haani-niyaz/devops-journal/_posts/2018-04-30-kubernetes-notebook.markdown

 - When a Deployment is created, a ReplicaSet resource is created for each deployment.
 The ReplicaSets also manage the underlying Pods.
 - Default deployment strategy is to perform a rolling updated (`RollingUpdate`).
 The alternative is to recreate (`Recreate`) which deletes all the old Pods and then create new ones.
+- A new ReplicaSet is created when you need to make changes to the Pod templates.
+The ReplicaSet is then managed by the Deployment.
 - Modifying a ConfigMap will not trigger an updated deployment in anyway.
 - ReplicaSets will always create identitical Pods (apart from names and IPs).
 If the Pod template includes requirements for a persistent volume (PV), all Pods will be bound to that same storage volume.
 This means each Pod cannot have its own seperate persistent storage (This is solved by `StatefulSets`).